-Not every home has the luxury of a separate dining room or space set aside for a dining table and while we have previously looked at dressing up a dining room for entertaining family and friends, there's no reason why you can't consider adding a small dining nook to the kitchen, adding on a small extension to accomodate a dining area, or knocking down a wall to create a more open area that allows you to incorporate a space for dining.
+Not every home has the luxury of a separate dining room or space set aside for a dining table and there's no reason why you can't consider adding a small dining nook to the kitchen, adding on a small extension to accomodate a dining area, or knocking down a wall to create a more open area that allows you to incorporate a space for dining.

 Eat in kitchens have been popular ever since the breakfast bar came into being.
 All of a sudden everyone realised how much space they could save by dining at the kitchen counter rather than adding on a dining room.
 But over time dining in the kitchen tends to lose some of it's initial favour, especially when you need to ensure that the kitchen is kept spotless when entertaining.

 Sitting down at a table to dine is far more comfortable and offers more opportunity for relaxed conversation.
 If you are looking to add on to your kitchen, adding on a small conservatory-like space will not only allow you extra space to fit in a dining area, it will also add considerably more light into a dark kitchen.